-Assessing Classroom and Online Trainings
+Assessing Classroom and Online Training

-Tracking your classroom-based trainings online generates convenience and usability for all parties.
+Tracking your classroom-based training online generates convenience and usability for all parties.
 Beyond that, it also enables instructors to assess the effectiveness of training programs.
-They are able to see which students did well in which courses, and how these programs were able to build on one another.
+They can see which students did well in which courses, and how these programs were able to build on one another.

 It creates a single user face for each learner that tracks future behaviors and gained skills to determine how effective these online and instructor-led training were.
 However, to assess success here, you need to know where everyone is going.
 Without an understanding of the end goal, it’s impossible to evaluate progress.

 In a nutshell, this requires that you can create learning paths.
 Essentially, these are collections of courses and modules that take a learner from point A to point Z in a cohesive, planned manner.
 Learning paths work well for groups, but you can use them in a granular way to manage individual development and learning, too.

 To use learning paths, you need to start from the end and work backward.
 Begin planning with the ultimate goal of the training, whether that’s mandatory corporate training or professional development, and then build in courses that help employees learn the skills and knowledge necessary to reach that point.

 Don’t neglect the support network and value of the classroom, but don’t ignore the benefits of eLearning courses, either.
 Together, the two can unite and support students with all types of learning needs.
 If you use an online LMS to track instructor-led training, you’ll be able to create a consistent and highly-productive learning program for your students.